openpnp/openpnp/Getting-Started-with-Eclipse.md

 17. You can now edit files in Eclipse, the changes will automatically be hot swapped if enabled "Project" -> "Build Automatically".
 If function signatures were changed hot swap does not apply and you need to rerun OpenPnP with your changes, just click the green Run button in the toolbar.
 The button is a green circle with a white right facing arrow in it.

 ## Additional steps if you want to contribute
 1. You need to run the tests by executing "Maven test".
-Maven test needs the full JDK be installed (not only JRE).
+Maven test needs the full JDK + GIT be installed (not only JRE).
-2. Download an install the JDK.
+2. Download and install the JDK.
+3. Download and install GIT.
-3. Add the environment in eclipse:
+3. Add the JDK to the environments in eclipse:
 ![jdk-env](https://user-images.githubusercontent.com/3868450/51134165-166cae80-1837-11e9-933e-2a6fbf1301ac.PNG)

 * <sup>1</sup> It is possible to later change so your clone is pointing to your fork at Github.